New Zealand PM says no republic plan following queen's death - NewsBreak

 Many people in New Zealand have speculated in the past that the republic debate would gather momentum only after the death of Elizabeth, given how beloved she was by so many.

-Ardern said she didn't link the two events.
-“I've never attached it in that way,” she said.

-Elizabeth's image features on many of New Zealand’s coins and banknotes. prompting the nation's central bank to advise people the currency depicting her remains legal tender following her death.

-Ardern also announced Monday that New Zealand will mark the death of Elizabeth with a public holiday on Sept.
-26. The nation will hold a state memorial service on that day in the capital, Wellington.
+Ardern also announced Monday that New Zealand would mark the death of Elizabeth with a public holiday on Sept.
+26. The nation will also hold a state memorial service on the same day in the capital, Wellington.

 Ardern said Elizabeth was an extraordinary person and many New Zealanders would appreciate the opportunity to mark her death and celebrate her life.